AnnavdKaaden/NovelCoOccQuantification/README.md

 # Scripts for Novel metrics of spatial co-occurrence paper
 ## Description
-Scripts belonging to the paper titled Novel metrics of spatial co-occurrence reflect species interaction types in a cold-water coral reef community, by A. van der Kaaden et al.
+Scripts belonging to the paper titled A novel approach using spatial co-occurrence uncovers species interaction types in a cold-water coral reef community

 The script Scores_Simulations performs 100 repetitions of the Lotka-Volterra style simulations from section 2.3 of the paper.
 It calculates the Aggregation and Symmetry Scores, calculates the quantiles of the results, and plots the results (figure 2).